YottaDB/YDBDoc/MessageRecovery/errors.rst

 CMICHECK
 --------------

 CMICHECK, Internal CMI error.
-Report to YottaDB Support.
+Report to your GT.M Support Channel.

 GT.CM Error: This indicates that GT.CM and DECNET cannot communicate properly.
 See GTMCHECK.